alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_04_continuous_delivery.md

   echo "Installation of OSSFS, Terraform and Packer completed."
   ```
-* "mount_ossfs.sh" makes our OSS bucket accessible like a normal folder:
+* *mount_ossfs.sh* makes our OSS bucket accessible like a normal folder:
   ```bash
   #!/usr/bin/env bash
   #